DHCPCD9/Nomia/README.md

 # Nomia

 Nomia is a lightweight and easy-to-use Lavalink wrapper that simplifies the process of integrating Lavalink audio playback into your Discord bot, allowing you to focus on creating great user experiences.
-Nomia supports the Lavalink REST API V3, making it compatible with a wide range of Lavalink server implementations.

 ## Features